xb4r7x/scraper/README.md

 # scraper
-I am looking to purchase a heater for campint.
+I am looking to purchase a heater for camping.
 Unfortunately they're very hard to find right now, and they sell out fast.
 As a quick coding exercise I figured I'd write a little program to scrape the in-stock status and purchase the heater if/when it comes back in stock.

 # Setup Instructions (mac):